leisa218/final-map/README.md

 - Clone this respository
 - cd into final-map directory
 - Run npm install in the root directory
+- Run npm run build to create a the build
 - Run npm start to start the server
 - React will open the App on https://localhost:3000